 Carolina Faes with the first place cake made by Laura Grosch.

 Laura Grosch.
 27-0523

 There are many things that have been altered about the Cake Race since its start in 1930.
-In the beginning, the course was run out Concord Road, down Grey Road, and up to the gym across the former college golf course; currently, the race starts down the cross-country course, up Grey Road, and back down Concord road to the football stadium; the course is almost exactly reversed (Morrow Comes in First in Freshmen Cake Race), (Skinner).
+In the beginning, the course was run out Concord Road, down Grey Road, and up to the gym across the former college golf course.
+Over the years both the route and length of the race shifted.
+(Morrow Comes in First in Freshmen Cake Race), (Skinner).
 The Cake Race of today includes female contestants; whereas, in 1930 Davidson College was still all-male.

 It was in 1973 that females first took part in the race as equal competitors; however, the women had slower running times and ended up not receiving any cakes when the race ended.
 The organizers of the race decided to have the men and women compete in races that were separated in time by a few minutes.
 A certain number of cakes are set aside for the winners of both races based on the percentage of participants there are for each sex (Mayer).
 Participation today is now voluntary; whereas, in the beginning “The race was mandatory unless you were in the infirmary or had only one leg” (“On your mark…”).
 Despite the changes, the race still brings out many participants and spectators every year.